C++ API

 set_session_resumption_enabled(bool)Resumption policy toggleDoes not fire a callback by itself; it enables or disables automatic session resumption after connection loss.

-set_panel_event_callback(...)Server-event hookServer sends a valid panel-event packet and event subscription is enabled.
+on_panel_event(...)Server-event hookServer sends a valid panel-event packet with an event type known to the current library build and event subscription is enabled.

 Lifecycle model